Drayton Entertainment's Evolving Story

 The stage for success was first set in 1991, with the launch of the Drayton Festival Theatre.
 Under the tutelage of founding and current Artistic Director, Alex Mustakas, the theatre was an immediate triumph.

 As popularity continued to grow, in 1997 a second stage was added in St. Jacobs – the Schoolhouse Theatre.

 The King’s Wharf Theatre in Penetanguishene followed suit in 1999.
 Nestled within Discovery Harbour on Georgian Bay, the rustic theatre was a perfect complement with the venues in Drayton and St. Jacobs.

 An icon in summer stock, the Huron Country Playhouse joined the Drayton Entertainment family of theatres in 2001.
-To commemorate its 40th Anniversary in 2011, the theatre completed a major renovation, expanding the intimate Huron Country Playhouse II auditorium.
+There are two stages on the property – the 650-seat Mainstage and the 300-seat South Huron Stage (formerly Playhouse II).